 |Topeka, Kansas - The Mulvane Art Museum

 is located on the north end of the Washburn University campus.
-When visited
+When we

-in November of 2007, the modest museum was displaying none of its own collection,
+visited the modest museum, it was displaying none of its own collection,

 just two temporary photograph exhibits.